Consensys/doc.goquorum/docs/configure-and-manage/configure/qlight-node.md

 ### File based permissioning

-File based permissioning allows qlight clients to be checked against a permissioned list and a disallowed list.
+File based permissioning allows you to check qlight clients against a permissioned list and a disallowed list.
 Enable file based permissioning on the server node using [`--qlight.server.p2p.permissioning`](../../reference/cli-syntax.md#qlightserverp2ppermissioning).

 The default files are `permissioned-nodes.json` and `disallowed-nodes.json`.
-However, you can specify a file prefix using [`--qlight.server.p2p.permissioning.prefix`](../../reference/cli-syntax.md#qlightserverp2ppermissioningprefix), in which case the filename is: the prefix, followed by a hyphen, followed by the default file name.
+You can specify a file prefix using [`--qlight.server.p2p.permissioning.prefix`](../../reference/cli-syntax.md#qlightserverp2ppermissioningprefix).

 ## Configure enterprise authorization